Get Bill’s Cycling Books

 - Incredible views: glide along the ocean surf, spin through farm and ranchland, coast Avenue of the Giants, pedal the Golden Gate Bridge, gawk at Santa Monica Pier and Venice Beach, and so much more.

 Cycling the Pacific Coast is the most popular cycle touring route in the U.S., and a bucket-list adventure.

 Biking Puget Sound: 60 Rides from Olympia to the San Juans – 2nd Edition

-Updated, expanded and completely refreshed for 2014, this new 2nd edition of Biking Puget Sound provides endless recreational outings by bike.
+Updated, expanded and completely refreshed for its 2nd edition, Biking Puget Sound provides endless recreational outings by bike.

 Included are 60 scenic, entertaining and challenging rides for cyclists of all levels.
 The routes, covering nine Western Washington counties, utilize all major regional paved bike trails as well as the best designated street bike lanes, suburban routes and scenic rural roads.

 - Each ride includes a map and a turn-by-turn route guide.

 - An elevation profile shows an overview of the terrain on each ride.